John Pence: Political positions

 Pence is a member of the Republican Party.
 He has been described as having a "populist appeal" with skillful public speaking abilities by the Carroll Daily Times Herald.
 The Daily Herald Times also wrote that Pence described the Democratic Party as wanting to control Americans lives instead of promoting freedom, with Pence saying that John F. Kennedy would be a Republican in the present day citing Kennedy's "Ask not what your country can do for you" quote, stating the Democratic Party was "not about doing the selfless work".
 Pence supports free markets, limited government and federalism as outlined in multiple opinion pieces for Fox News.

 Personal life

 Pence married Giovanna Coia, the cousin of Trump aide Kellyanne Conway, on September 14, 2019, in Atlantic City, New Jersey at the St. Nicholas of Tolentine Church in a ceremony monitored by local law enforcement and the United States Secret Service.

+John and Giovanna have three small children, two sons and a daughter.
+They live in the Washington, D.C. area.